sfosc/sfosc/content/sfosc-book/rawls_for_foss.md

   Manage the lifecycle of the software on behalf of the consumer.
 * *Consulting Businesses*: sell implementation and strategic consulting around the software.
-* *Venture Capitalists*: people that provide funding of businesses, in return for a stake in the business.
+* *Venture Capitalists*: people that provide funding of businesses in return for a stake in the business.
 Have the express desire that the business grows significantly in value.